Department and Program Descriptions

 MUSIC

-The Music Department welcomes first year students in a broad range of music history, performance, ethnomusicology, and theory courses.
-For more complete course descriptions, students should consult the Williams College Online Catalog or the Williams College Bulletin.
+The music Department welcomes first-year students in a broad range of music history, performance, ethnomusicology, composition and theory courses.
+For more complete course descriptions, ensembles and theory placement, students should consult the Music Department webpage or the Williams College Online Catalog.

 Major